Skip to content

 While organizations are used to working through agencies to source their talent, and might opt to do the same for SOW contract relationships, there’s a strong argument that businesses should explore publishing their SOW contract requirements through a serviced technology platform like Simplify TTM.
 This ready-to-use platform gives businesses.
 Everything they need to start publishing their SOW contract opportunities.
 It also includes helpful templates to make sure important aspects of SOW contracts are covered.

-The role of technology in supporting SOW contract fulfilment
+The role of technology in supporting SOW contract fulfillment

 A talent portal like Simplify TTM goes beyond the traditional functionality of vendor management systems and on-premise recruiting software.
 It incorporates Artificial Intelligence technology and offers a series of functional services that help to make SOW contract operations painless and low risk.
 These include to: